 A representative from the School of Education and Sociology will provide an overview of our PGCE programmes, CertEd and Early Years ITT.

 The Course Leader will highlight the contents of the programme and will outline career pathways and opportunities.

 MSc Criminal Justice Studies – Postgraduate Flexible Framework

-A representative from the Institute of Criminal Justice Studies will provide an overview of the pathways offered to shape your MSc around research and personal objectives that are unique to you.
+A representative from the School of Criminology and Criminal Justice will provide an overview of the pathways offered to shape your MSc around research and personal objectives that are unique to you.